PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Metals.md

 In the unlikely event that a Misting able to burn a different metal were to consume and burn a Larasium alloy, it would have the same effect as on a character with no Powers: the Misting’s current metal would be replaced with the alloy metal, at a rating of 6 and with two Stunts.
 Thus, if a Steel Misting found and burned an alloy of Larasium and Pewter, he or she would lose the ability to burn Steel and gain Pewter 6 with two Pewter Stunts.
 A character may only benefit from consuming and burning Larasium or a Larasium alloy once; after that it has no effect.
 ## Feruchemy
-Malatium has no known Feruchemical applications.
+Larasium has no known Feruchemical applications.
 ## Hemalurgy
-Malatium has no known Hemalurgical applications.
+Larasium has no known Hemalurgical applications.